 High Speed Rail - Engine for Growth

 High Speed Rail (HSR) will bring improved connectivity between major cities outside of London and we believe it is critical to achieving long term, sustainable economic growth in the city region.
 HS2 will run from London to Birmingham, then on to Manchester and Leeds, calling at Sheffield.
-This will reduce Sheffield’s journey times to London by 40 minutes and connected to Northern powerhouse rail will reduce journey times to Leeds and Manchester to under 30 minutes.
+This will reduce Sheffield’s journey times to London by 40 minutes and by connecting to Northern Powerhouse Rail, it will reduce journey times to Leeds to under 30 minutes.